KristofferKarlAxelEkstrand/KristofferKarlAxelEkstrand/README.md

 ## Hi 👋

 - 🏂 Mostly e-commerce stuff, some offline DSP, lately shopify themes.
 FB ads, tracking etc.
-- 🔭 I’m currently working on AKVJ, Edison Python Scripts, AKWF2 Free or AKWT Free (we'll see).
+- 🔭 Currently exploring projects like AKVJ, developing Edison Python Scripts, and considering releasing AKWF2 Free or AKWT Free (time will tell!).
 - 🫀 Want to do more 8-bit stuff.
 - 🤔 Thinking about creativity.